Section 6: Accounting for Grants and Contracts

 If no response is received from the sponsor for collections that are greater than 90 days past due:

-- The GCFS Director contacts OSPA/ RSC and the PI, if necessary, for consultation and possible assistance.
+- The GCFS Director contacts the OSPA/RSC and the PI, if necessary, for consultation and possible assistance.

-- The account may be frozen and no further expenses allowed, if there is no acceptable response from the delinquent agency.
+- The Project ID/Cost Centers may be frozen and no further expenses allowed, if there is no acceptable response from the delinquent agency.

 NOTE: An acceptable response would include payment and/or a mutually agreed upon payment schedule.